anthonydb/practical-sql/README.md

 ## What's Here

-**Code**: All code listings from each chapter, organized in chapter folders.
+**Code**: All SQL code or command-line listings from each chapter, organized in chapter folders.

-**Data**: When needed, CSV files for you to import, also organized by chapter.
+**Data**: CSV files for you to import, also organized by chapter.

 **Exercises**: The "Try It Yourself" questions and answers for each chapter, listed separately.
 Try working through the questions before peeking at the answers!

+**FAQ**: Answers to frequently asked questions as well as updates to installation instructions at [faq-updates.md](https://github.com/anthonydb/practical-sql/blob/master/faq-updates.md).

+**Resources**: Updates to the book's Appendix on Additional PostgreSQL Resources at [resources.md](https://github.com/anthonydb/practical-sql/blob/master/resources.md).

 ## Chapters